elastio/contrib/dynamo-db-protect-and-restore-example/README.md

 ```
 ![set up project](https://i.postimg.cc/MGnM0nrv/1111.png)

+## Fill the DynamoDB table with data ##

-- The following AWS CLI example creates several new items in the Music table.
+- Use the following AWS CLI example to create several new items in the "Music" table.
 You can do this either through the DynamoDB API or PartiQL, a SQL-compatible query language for DynamoDB:

 ```
 aws dynamodb put-item \
     --table-name Music  \